Recovering From Texas On-The-Job Foot & Ankle Injuries At Pain Stop MD

 - Dislocated toe.
 Workers commonly suffer from dislocated toes, much like sprained and broken toes.
 Having a doctor examine your dislocated toe is important so that it can be safely put back into the right place.
 Rest, ice, and pain management are used to treat the injury after.

-Let’s take a closer look why foot and ankle injuries happen at work.
+Let’s take a closer look why foot and ankle incidents happen at work.

-Acute foot injuries.
+Acute.
 These injuries occur because of one single, isolated incident, often resulting in an immediately painful health condition.
-Most of these injuries in the workplace are caused by falls, heavy machinery, car accidents, and trips.
+Most are caused by falls, heavy machinery, car accidents, and trips.
 Acute injuries can occur in almost any work setting, even in office buildings.

-Overuse foot injuries.
+Overuse.
 Workers who spend their day doing the same repetitive motion, or are on their feet the entire day, are at risk of harming their ankles, feet, heels, and toes.
-Overuse foot injuries occur most often when employees do not wear proper footwear, or when they are overworked.
+It occurs most often when employees do not wear proper footwear, or when they are overworked.
 Common overuse injuries include tendonitis, plantar fasciitis, bruised heels, and stress fractures, which all need immediate medical attention.

-While some foot and ankle injuries can’t be avoided, many of them can be prevented through the efforts of both employees and employers.
-Preventing injuries takes a combination of the two parties that can stop both acute and chronic injuries.
+While some incidents can’t be avoided, many of them can be prevented through the efforts of both employees and employers.
+Preventing involved participation from both the employer and employees.

-Here are some steps to take in order to prevent injuries in the workplace:
+Here are some steps to take in order to prevent incidents in the workplace:

 - Know your gait.
 Everybody walks a little bit differently.
 Make sure to know how your foot is supposed to fit in your footwear to better keep you from injury in the workplace.